-Where new access roads are required, these shall be subject to prior approval by the Engineer and shall be planned and constructed to ensure that as small an area as possible is disturbed (maximum width of 5 m, with splays where appropriate and required), that they avoid all "no-go" areas and, as far as possible, that they follow the natural contours.
+Where a new access road is required, these shall be subject to prior approval by the Engineer and shall be planned and constructed to ensure that as small an area as possible is disturbed (maximum width of 5 m, with splays where appropriate and required), that they avoid all "no-go" areas and, as far as possible, that they follow the natural contours.
 As required, access roads shall be watered to control dust nuisance to the local communities as well as possible hazards resulting from the dust.
-Watering shall occur on instruction of the Engineer and shall be undertaken using a water tanker at an application rate of $1.5 \, \ell/m^2$.
+Watering shall occur on instruction of the Engineer and shall be undertaken using a water tanker at an application rate of $1.5 \text{ }\ell/\text{m}^2$ .